testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

         assert cmd.exitcode == 2, error()
 ```

 The code is short and sweet.
-We have added two assertions and used Python's default **assert**
+We have added two assertions, and used Python's default **assert**
-statement and did not need to use any special assertion libraries.
-However, we did use the **Asserts**
+statement, and did not need to use any special assertion libraries.
+However, we did use the [testflows.asserts](https://github.com/testflows/TestFlows-Asserts)
-module to provide us a useful **error()** function.
+module to provide us with a useful **error()** function.
 This function prints detailed debugging
 information when the assertion fails.
-The assertion did not fail for me and hopefully,
+The assertion did not fail for me, and hopefully,
-it did not fail for you too.
-If it did then the **error()** function should have provided you with
+it did not fail for you either.
+If it did, then the **error()** function should have provided you with
 details about what went wrong.
 Hey, make it fail and see what happens!

-# Taking the Next Step
+# Taking the next step

 Are we done with the test?
 We could be, but we also could think about what would happen if our
 test was much more complex.
 Have we covered all the important cases?
 No, only one.
 What else can be tested?
 In truth, many more cases exist that we could and should check.
 For example, we could also check what happens if a path that we pass to the `ls` differs only
 by one last character from a valid one.
-Maybe there is a bug and then it will fail?
+Maybe there is a bug, and then it will fail?

-We will leave the test as is to keep it simple.
-But will start thinking about
+We will leave the test as it is to keep it simple.
+But we'll start thinking about
 a test as nothing but an implementation of a test procedure.
 For a simple test,
-the procedure is simple and for a complex test, the procedure helps
+the procedure is simple, and for a complex test, the procedure helps
 understand what the test is doing.
 The test procedure should be
-formally defined in a test specification but who has time to write one?
+formally defined in a test specification, but who has time to write one?
 Unless you work on a project where it is required, you probably don't have the time.

 Nevertheless, whether or not we identify the test procedure beforehand in the form of a formal
-test specification, or just throwing a test together on the go, the procedure
+test specification or just throw a test together on the go, the procedure
 is always there.
 Therefore, we can identify it.
 So let's revisit the test and add some comments to identify the procedure.